pupilfirst/wd101-scripts/building-web-forms/form-and-form-elements/README.md

 <form>## form elements</form>
 ```

 You cannot have forms nested inside another form.
-That means, you cannot have a `form` element inside another `form` element.
+That means you cannot have a `form` element inside another `form` element.

 Now let's add a few form-related elements to the above `form`.